garlandxie/ECOEVO_env_filt/README.md

 - Data
   - [Input data](data/input_data): all raw data
+    - [site.csv](data/input_data/site_data.csv): raw data of site information (i.e., survey years and urban green space type).
+Geographic coordinates were removed for this version of the dataset due to sensitivity regarding private households.
+    - [traits.csv](data/input_data/traits.csv): raw data of seven different ecological traits for a given wasp or bee taxa.
+    - [trap_nest.csv](data/input_data/trap_nest.csv): raw data of completed, dead, or alive brood cells for each species within a given tube across three sampled years (2011, 2012, 2013)
-    - [Metadata](data/input_data/metadata): containing information about the sources and contents of InputData files
+    - [Metadata](data/input_data/metadata): containing information about the sources and contents of input data files
   - [Analysis data](data/analysis_data): data that is in a format suitable for the analysis
   - [Intermediate data](data/intermediate_data): partially processed data to use in subsequent data analyses